Roasted Potatoes w/ Fried Sage, Brown Butter – A Healing Memory

 I can tell my Professors that I’m finally making good use of my old research days.
 I think they’ll be pleased.

-Roasted Potatoes with Fried Sage, Brown Butter Recipe
+Roasted Potatoes w/ Fried Sage, Brown Butter Recipe

 - handful of fresh sage leaves

-- about 2-3 tablespoons butter, if you have clarified butter-even better
+- 2-3 Tablespoons butter , if you have clarified butter-even better

 Preheat oven to Roast 400ºF.